johnpfay/EnergyPracticum2020/01_Overview/Task01_ProjectContemplation.md

 ---

 Your first assigned task for the class is to contemplate the practicum's central question of siting electric vehicle chargers across North Carolina.
-Some of you may have already given this significant though, but most of you haven't really thought about this much at all.
+Some of you may have already given this significant thought, but most of you haven't really thought about this much at all.

 Below are a few prompts to get you thinking about this question.
 Spend some time thinking about these and jot down your thoughts in your **research journal** (this will be your first entry). <u>Come to the next class prepared to discuss these questions and any other related thoughts/questions/ideas you have</u>.